jlelong/LaTeX-Workshop-wiki/Intellisense.md

 Note that any file matching one of the patterns listed in the following variables is removed from the list: `files.exclude`, `latex-wokrshop.intellisense.file.exclude`.

 When [`latex-workshop.intellisense.includegraphics.preview.enabled`](#latex-workshopintellisenseincludegraphicspreviewenabled) is set to `true`, triggering graphics file completion shows a preview of the file.
-The preview of PDF files can be deactivated by setting [`latex-workshop.intellisense.includegraphics.preview.pdf.enabled`](#latex-workshopintellisenseincludegraphicspreviewpdfenabled) to `false`.

 ### Related settings